bigwiv/Biopython-cn/chr17.rst

     from Bio import SeqIO
     record = SeqIO.read("NC_005816.gb", "genbank")

-We¡¯re using a top down approach, so after loading in our sequence we next create an empty diagram, then add an (empty) track, and to that add an (empty) feature set:
+Weâ€™re using a top down approach, so after loading in our sequence we next create an empty diagram, then add an (empty) track, and to that add an (empty) feature set: